ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 Letter from Herbert.

 "
-By far my favorite realm I have visited during this trip, but I hav always had a penchant for techn "
+By far my favorite realm I have visited during this trip, but I hav always had a penchant for technology and am less moved by the beauty of nature than others.
+The soot-filled streets and soaring skyscrapers here are just as stirring to me as the mountains of Corarica or the beaches of Mora Jai.
+Perhaps I am just letting my child hood love of Dirigiblocks compromise my objectivity.
+"